 Celtic Woman is one of the top Irish-based bands in the world.
 Since 2004 the band has Celtic, folk, and New Age styles in its works.
-The band regularly tours around the world and the next Celtic Woman tour is taking place in the U.S. in December for the holiday season.
-In 2015, the band is scheduled to tour around the world in celebration of its tenth anniversary.
-Don't miss your chance to see the band during the holidays or for its anniversary tour.
+The band regularly tours around the world and the next Celtic Woman tour is taking place in 2015.
+The band is touring around the world in celebration of its tenth anniversary.
+Don't miss your chance to see the band during its anniversary tour.
 See below for upcoming dates and Celtic Woman tickets.

 |Date & Time||Event||Location|